 - What are you deeply passionate about?

-- What drives your actions and income now?
+- Currently, what drives your actions and income?

 - What can you be the best in the world at?